 - Be influenced and changed by strategies within your control.

-Fundamental to this task is that you have a business plan in place.
+Fundamental to measuring your performance is having a business plan in place.
 We can help you set your plan and ensure you have the right objectives.

-Consider whether falling sales or profitability can just be blamed on current market conditions.
+Considering whether falling sales or profitability can just be blamed on current market conditions?
 Talk to a Sudbury’s advisor if you are unsure of the underlying cause of poor performance.
-It may be time to re-assess operational performance, cut costs or rethink your approach.
+Our team can help you reassess operational performance, cut costs or rethink your approach.

 As your trading environment evolves you need to reconsider your Strengths, Weaknesses, Opportunities and Threats (SWOT).
-Bring your key business stakeholders together and carry out a group SWOT.
-Listen to your employees - they can provide you with insight into where you are working well and where you are not performing, and why.
+We’ll help you bring your key business stakeholders together to carry out a group SWOT analysis and form action steps from the results.

 We can help you benchmark your performance against similar industries.
-Weighing up your firm's position against competitors will help you identify gaps in your offer, as well as in your market generally.
+Weighing up your firm's position against competitors will help you identify gaps in your offerings, as well as in your market generally.